guidepup/setup-action/README.md

     ignoreTccDb: true
 ```

+> [!NOTE]
-> Note: If the necessary permissions have not been granted by other means, using this flag may result in your environment not being setup for reliable screen reader automation.
+> If the necessary permissions have not been granted by other means, using this flag may result in your environment not being setup for reliable screen reader automation.

 ### Windows